bitzertech/DevOps/05-exercise-3.md

-# Exercise 3

-## Make MyMovies MVC application run in Kubernetes
+# Exercise 3 - Make MyMovies MVC application run in Kubernetes

-The MyMovies solution found in the MyMovies subdirectory is ready to be launced in Kubernetes.

-> _*NOTE*_ There is a tutorial to follow the creation of the MyMovies MVC application for those interested in more background information

-Assuming that minikube is running, and that Ingress addon has been enabled as shown in the previous exercises, we need a few things to get our setup running.
+## Making minikube and docker share environment

-First we need to make sure minikube and docker are working in the same environment.
+First we need to make sure minikube and docker are working in the same environment, so locally built docker images are available to minikube.

 ```powershell
 minikube docker-env --shell powershell